 Stephen Hernick is Senior Attorney in the Wildlife Law Program.
 He received a B.A. in History from Cornell University and earned his J.D. from Duke University School of Law in 2009.
 He joined Friends of Animals in May 2019, after beginning his legal career as a commercial litigator at large law firms in Boston and Cincinnati.
 Stephen has been an animal lover his whole life and is ecstatic to now be using his legal skills towards helping animals of all species.
 He spends most of his weekends outdoors pursuing his passions of mountaineering and skiing in Colorado’s majestic mountains.
 He can be reached at shernick(at)friendsofanimals.org.

 Andreia Marcuccio is a Staff Attorney at FoA’s Wildlife Law Program.
 She received a B.A. in Environmental Studies with a minor in philosophy from Siena College.
 She earned her J.D. and master’s degree in Environmental Law and Policy from Vermont Law School.
 Andreia believes animals have intrinsic value and has always been passionate about animal equality.
 She is excited to be able to use her skills to protect wildlife and ensure that animals have a right to ethical consideration.
 In her free time she enjoys hiking, geocaching, cheerleading, snowboarding, and identifying trees.
 Andreia can be reached at firstname.lastname@example.org.

 Adam Kreger is a Staff Attorney at the Wildlife Law Program He became involved in animal rights in 2010, and received his J.D. from Washington University School of Law in 2019, where he founded the Animal Law Society during 1L.
 He also participated in the Environmental Law Clinic and served as a litigation intern for the Animal Legal Defense Fund.
 He is elated to be using the law to protect the environment and its inhabitants.
-Adam is licensed in California but not Colorado.
+Adam is licensed in California and Colorado.
 Adam can be reached at email@example.com.